jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-pt-II-3.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Part II, Chapter 1.
-"Of the Resolution of Equations of the First Degree, which contain more than one unknown Quantity."
+title: Euler, "Elements of Algebra", Part II, Chapter 3.
+"Of Compound Indeterminate Equations, in which one of the Unknown Quantities does not exceed the First Degree."
 ---

 ### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)